24 hours of strain : Sleeping and sitting named as top triggers for back pain.

 *Sample of 127 adults from the East and West Midlands responded to the question ‘have you ever suffered from neck or back pain’ and 91 adults from the East and West Midlands responded to the question ‘how often do you suffer from neck or back pain’.

-- Chiropractic is a primary contact health profession that specialises in the diagnosis, treatment, prevention and management of many conditions that are due to problems with bones, joints, muscles and nerves, particularly those of the spine.
+- Chiropractic is a primary contact health profession.
+It specialises in the diagnosis, treatment, prevention and management of many conditions, dealing with problems involving the bones, joints, muscles and nerves, particularly those of the spine.

-- Chiropractic treatment mainly involves safe, often gentle spinal manipulation to free joints in the spine or other areas of the body that are not moving properly.
-Apart from manipulation, chiropractors may use a wide variety of techniques including ice, heat, ultrasound, exercise and acupuncture as well as advice about posture.
+- Chiropractic treatment involves safe, gentle spinal manipulation.
+This allows freeing the joints in the spine or other areas of the body that are not moving properly.
+Apart from manipulation, chiropractors may use a wide variety of techniques.
+These include ice, heat, ultrasound, exercise and also acupuncture, as well as advice about posture.